 Orion Racing India is a Formula Student team from K. J. Somaiya College of Engineering in India.
-Having won Formula Bharat for the third time, Orion is celebrating their victory and preparing themselves for all their upcoming endeavors.
+Having won Formula Bharat for the third time with the help of SimScale, Orion is celebrating their victory and preparing themselves for all their upcoming endeavors.
 The team was founded in 2006 and has made eleven combustion vehicles since.
 They’re a group of more than seventy intensely driven students who spend more time in their workshop than not.

 Over the last twelve years, they’ve overcome a lot of challenges, made a lot of changes, and chugged a lot of coffee.
 Last year, in December, Orion Racing India decided to run their simulations on SimScale.
 It proved to be a fantastic choice and really helped boost their performance at Formula Bharat.